 - Organize your paper logically so that the reader can easily follow your argument.

 If English is not your native language, consider using an English language editing service before submitting your paper for review.
-An expert editing service can help you communicate your work more effectively.
 IEEE authors receive discounts at select editing services.
 The use of an editing service is paid for by the author and does not guarantee acceptance in an IEEE publication.

 Using equations in your paper

 It is important your equations display correctly in the published paper.
 In Microsoft Word, use either the Microsoft Equation Editor or the MathType add-on to insert equations in your article:

 - “Float over text” should not be selected.

 - Define any symbols in your equation before or immediately after the equation appears.